huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Boxing
 - [ ] Hurdles

-#### According to the original show’s preamble, what is the final frontier?
+#### According to the original show's preamble, what is the final frontier?

 - [x] Space
 - [ ] Sound